 He was struggling with many behavioral reactions, even to whole foods.
-We were also becoming more aware of sources of inflammation outside of diet that were triggering glutamate type reactions or intrinsic glutamate signaling (produced by the body).
-We have spent a lot of time tweaking our diet and incorporating herbs and homeopathy to help resolve our underlying issues with infections/immune activation/immune dysfunction, histamines/mast cells, yeast, etc. I believe this step has been essential in combating underling imbalances that were contributing to his intrinsic glutamate signaling, neurological inflammation and developmental delays.
+We were also becoming more aware of sources of inflammation outside of diet that was triggering glutamate type reactions or intrinsic glutamate signaling (produced by the body).
+We have spent a lot of time tweaking our diet and incorporating herbs and homeopathy to help resolve our underlying issues with infections/immune activation/immune dysfunction, histamines/mast cells, yeast, etc. I believe this step has been essential in combating underlying imbalances that were contributing to his intrinsic glutamate signaling, neurological inflammation, and developmental delays.

-While our faith has been tested at numerous times, we have intentionally made an effort to trust our journey and recognize God’s work in our lives.
+While our faith has been tested numerous times, we have intentionally made an effort to trust our journey and recognize God’s work in our lives.
 While I am certainly no expert, I don’t need the science to substantiate the changes we’ve seen.
 At this moment in time, we have been on a low glutamate diet/REID since early 2014, homeopathy since early 2015, herbs since 2015 and we continue to be amazed by the benefits.

 My health has significantly improved as well.
 I no longer struggle with debilitating migraines, anxiety, and constant underlying irritability and impatience.
 Our son is no longer considered on the Autism Spectrum.
-He is within average rangefor all areas of development (although some within the lower end of average), his IQ has gone from the 18th percentile (borderline impaired) to the 92nd percentile (superior), averages about one shake every six months and is loving his kindergarten year in his neuro-typical school.
+He is within the average range for all areas of development (although some within the lower end of average), his IQ has gone from the 18th percentile (borderline impaired) to the 92nd percentile (superior), averages about one shake every six months and is loving his kindergarten year in his neuro-typical school.

 Oh, and those shakes?
 They were diagnosed by our pediatric neurologist as Complex Motor Stereotypies.
 Johns Hopkins just finished a study linking them to an imbalance in the neurotransmitters, glutamate, and GABA.
 While I wouldn’t wish this journey upon anyone, I am so thankful that our eyes have been opened up to the importance of eating real whole food.
 Food is absolutely medicine.